Solar Panels

 Inspections |

 Safety Codes Officers will do a final inspection for the building permit and electrical permit.
-Afterwards, the City Electric department will do a final inspection of the microgeneration system.
-Book onlineTo book an inspection online, use one of the following options.
-Do not apply with both: Please review this user guide before booking with ePermit. |
+Afterwards, the City Electric department will inspect the microgeneration system.
+Book onlineTo book required inspections for construction work, visit: |

 Risks when permits are not obtained |